ShantoAhmed35/SafeSkinAI/README.md

 SafeSkin AI is a predictive research tool.
 While it achieves high statistical accuracy based on historical data, in silico predictions should not replace standardized laboratory testing or regulatory safety assessments.

-Developed by Shah Mohammad Rizvi | SafeSkin AI v2.0 | Powered by Streamlit, RDKit & Plotly
+Developed by Al-Amin Ahmed Shanto | SafeSkin AI v2.0 | Powered by Streamlit, RDKit & Plotly